 Where to apply

-To apply and take the required tests, visit:
+To apply and take the required written tests, visit:

-- the ServiceOntario College Park location in downtown Toronto
+- the ServiceOntario Bay and College location in downtown Toronto

 You will need to bring original identification that shows your legal name, date of birth and your signature.